• Home

 Ty Beaver

-The Pasco location of the Tri-Cities’ first state-licensed cannabis retailer is moving to a more visible spot.
+The Pasco location of the Tri-Cities’ first state-licensed cannabis retailer has moved to a more visible spot.

-Green2Go recently announced plans to move its store from Road 90 to 4525 Road 68, near the southern gateway of the busy commercial district just off Interstate 182.
+Green2Go announced plans this spring to move its store from Road 90 to 4525 Road 68, near the southern gateway of the busy commercial district just off Interstate 182.

-The retailer is awaiting final licensing approval and expects to open the new store in May.
+The retailer was awaiting final licensing approval and expected to open the new store in May.

 “This move is a game-changer for us,” said Jessica Lee, co-owner and founding partner of Green2Go, in a statement.
 “We’re moving into one of the busiest and fastest-growing corridors in the Tri-Cities, and this location really positions us for long-term growth.”